Indian government faces lockdown calls, contempt charges

 Published

-India's government faced calls for a strict lockdown to slow a devastating surge in new coronaviorus cases, and a court in New Delhi on Wednesday will decide whether…Full Article
+NEW DELHI (AP) — India's government faced calls for a strict lockdown to slow a devastating surge in new coronaviorus cases, and a court in New Delhi on Wednesday will decide whether to punish officials for failing to end a 2-week-old erratic supply of oxygen to overstretched hospitals.

-India's government faced calls for a strict lockdown to slow a devastating surge in new coronaviorus cases, and a court in New Delhi on Wednesday will decide whether…Full Article
+With 382,315 new confirmed cases, India's tally has risen to more than 20.6 million since the pandemic began.
+The Health Ministry on Wednesday also reported 3,780 deaths in the last 24 hours, bringing the total to 226,188.
+Experts believe both figures are an undercount.

-Amid new waves of COVID-19 in India, four states (West Bengal, Tamil Nadu, Kerala and Assam) and one Union Territory (Puducherry)..
+Rahul Gandhi, a leader of the opposition Congress party, said this week "a lockdown is now the only option because of a complete lack of strategy by the Indian government.”